anmolBlock8/ProgressReport/README.md

 28 Jan ->
-  Review meeting on test scenarios of Book Catalog project, Deepak assigns task for making test scenarios and cases, requirement gathering and discussion on requirements
+  Review meeting on test scenarios of Book Catalog project, Deepak assigns task for making test scenarios and cases, done with requirement gathering and discussion on requirements process for the task